Characters eating cold food or drinks too fast will get a "Brain Freeze". Almost universally a Comedy Trope

 - On Cheers, Frasier can't get Norm to understand what a stress headache is until he compares it to eating ice-cream too fast.

 - In a cold open from Malcolm in the Middle, Reese tries very hard to get brain freeze, but is unable to, with Malcolm being highly amused.

 - On Step by Step, Cody gets a brain freeze, so (someone...
 Dana, possibly) advises him not to (consume his frozen foodstuff) so fast.
 Cody remarks that he wouldn't get the brain freeze if he stopped.
 Apparently, this is a desirable condition for him.

 - The Adventures of Pete & Pete: In "Field of Pete", the brain-freezing power of the Orange Lazarus slushy incapacitates anyone who drinks it.
+The villain of the episode enjoys the feeling like it's a drug high.
 The legendary drink has since spawned a Pete and Pete fanlisting, an improv group, and a band.

 - In an episode of Roseanne Dan eats ice cream too fast, quickly getting a headache and he puts his mouth under the tapt drinking warm water to alleviate it.

 - On Misfits, Rudy is dared by Abby to eat his Cornetto in one go.
 He does so and spends a bit of time holding his hands to his head.

 - Garfield once had the character trying to eat his ice cream cone in one bite, despite Jon warning him not to.
 We see him writhing in great pain, his bloodshot eyes bugging out like the suffocating Martian colonists in Total Recall (1990).